Support & Help

 kaliˈandra/kaliˈandra/Slow

-Derived from Greek words 'kallos' (beauty) and 'andros' (man), referring to the plant's aesthetic appeal.
+Derived from Greek words 'kallos' (beauty) and 'andros' (man or stamen), referring to the beautiful stamens of the flowers.